 Natural Ways to Treat The Common Cold

 The common cold is probably the nastiest virus out there in existence.
 Its ability to lay a person low for days is unparalleled, and the bad news is that there no known cure for it.
 Luckily, its symptoms are usually short-lived and there are certain things that you can do in order to recover more quickly.

 With all of the debate centering around chemicals and unnecessary additives, some people are leaving their common cold products behind in search of more homeopathic remedies.
 And if you aren't yet one of those people, here are some fun facts about cold medicine to get your ball rolling.

-- Because popular products such as Dayquil only mask the symptoms of a cold, people who repeatedly consume them during the course of their illness may also be experiencing un-diagnosed afflictions, such as bronchitis or pneumonia.
+- Because popular products such as Dayquil only mask the symptoms of a cold, people who repeatedly consume them during the course of their illness may also be experiencing potentially lethal afflictions, such as pneumonia.

 - Cough medicine, including Robitussin, is one of the most abused classes of over-the-counter medication in the world.
 Abuse of cough medicine can lead to seizures, hallucinations, and death in long-term users (Drug Enforcement Administration, 2014).

 - Studies have determined preliminary evidence to suggest that the dyes used to give cold products their colors (that deep greenish-blue hue of NyQuil) have contributed to the development of hyperactivity and ADHD in children.
 So if your child is ill often, these treated cold products could increase the chance of him or her developing one of these conditions (Scientific American, 2015).

 - Because most over-the-counter treatments shrink swollen sinuses with a decongestant, physical reactions to the consumption of these products include insomnia, shaking of the hands and body, and heightened blood pressure- all fairly undesirable side effects.